National Ballet of Ukraine: 2022 Ukraine Ballet Benefit

 The Ukraine Ballet Benefit was performed by the world-renown National Ballet of Ukraine from the Taras Shevchenko National Opera House in the prestigious Steinmetz Hall in Orlando, Florida USA on August 27, 2022.
 This performance affirmed the power of art and beauty over tyranny and destruction.
 Organized by Marc McMurrin, Vadim Fedotov, and Ginsburg Family Foundation, the benefit performance was given the endorsement of the Ukrainian government and raised more than $800,000 providing humanitarian assistance and emergency medical aid to Ukrainian citizens, refugees, and veteran services.

 This performance was professionally filmed and broadcast on PBS and Ukraine's state television where millions of Ukrainians saw their national artists perform and Americans standing with them.
-The film won a 2023 EMMY Award and the performance can be viewed here.
+The film won an Emmy Award in 2023 and the performance can be viewed here.